hzeller/rpi-rgb-led-matrix/README.md

 There is an upper limit in how fast the GPIO pins can be controlled, which limits the frame-rate.
 Raspberry Pi 2's and newer are generally faster.

+Even with everything in place, you might see faint brightness fluctuations in particular if there is something going on on the network or in a terminal on the Pi; this could probably be mitigated with some more real-time kernel for the Pi; maybe there are also hardware limitations (memory bus contention?).
+Anyway, if you have a realtime kernel configuration that you have optimized for this application, let me know.

 Fun
 ---